Real Say, Better PAy

 • 20 Feb 2024

-For several years, editorial staff at PA Media have campaigned to achieve collective power.
-In January, the Central Arbitration Committee (the independent body responsible for determining union recognition) recognised there is likely to be majority support among PA editorial staff for NUJ recognition.
+For several years, editorial staff at PA Media campaigned to achieve collective power.
+In June, the Central Arbitration Committee (CAC) responsible for determining union recognition approved automatic recognition as over 50 per cent of journalists within the relevant cohort at PA are NUJ members.
 Recognition is important as it allows for the ability to negotiate in an organised way with management on core issues like pay (“collective bargaining”).

 The CAC’s finding is a significant boost to campaigning efforts and is thanks to a concerted effort by PA chapel reps to enable a real say for editorial staff at the company.
 The committee met in March in relation to a decision on the overall PA bargaining unit.